Limonene Terpene Effects, Benefits, and Uses

 Antiplasmodial Properties

 Through various studies, researchers believe limonene to be an active inhibitor of malaria parasites by tracking the parasite’s pathway and stalling the biological processes that allow for the parasite’s growth.
-Hence, some professionals utilize the terpene in the manufacture of antimalarial drugs.
+Hence, some professionals utilize terpene in the manufacture of antimalarial drugs.

 Anticancer Properties

 Among the numerous kinds of terpenes that scientists have found and researched, limonene stands out for its anticancer properties — similar to medical cannabis.
 While it is not certain why limonene is so potent in inhibiting cancer, various studies have clearly indicated that the compound is incredibly effective.
-Hence, manufacturers often add it in chemopreventive drugs for multiple kinds of cancer, such as breast cancer, lung cancer, brain cancer, and others.
+Hence, manufacturers often add it to chemopreventive drugs for multiple kinds of cancer, such as breast cancer, lung cancer, brain cancer, and others.

 Other benefits of limonene include:

-• Antifungal and antibacterial properties
+- Antifungal and antibacterial properties

-• Analgesic properties
+- Analgesic properties

-Limonene Uses
+Other Limonene Uses

 Given its extensive benefits, patients often use limonene to elevate their mood, ease pain, and relieve stress and anxiety.
 On a broader note, you can utilize limonene in various forms within the medical field to support in treating cancer, treating bronchitis, promoting weight loss, and so much more.
 Additionally, it boosts the absorption of other terpenes into the bloodstream.